Diman12345/formatCurrency/README.md

 # Welcome to Formatter-Currency

 Ready for formatter-currency
-version 1.0.0 only format currency to Rp (Indonesia) 1000 => Rp 1.000
+only format currency to Rp (Indonesia)
+1000 => Rp 1.000

 Install